abhilashkulkarniofficial/temple-of-treasure/LeetCode/100 Days of Code/Day 5/Balanced_binary_tree.md

 ### Solution 1

-Very crude solution.
+Very crude solution but it is completely optimized.
 Approach is based on checking if the right subtree and the left subtree are balanced at every level.

 ```
 function traverse(node){